-©2023 by the American Board for Certification in Orthotics, Prosthetics & Pedorthics, Inc. All rights reserved.
+©2024 by the American Board for Certification in Orthotics, Prosthetics & Pedorthics, Inc. All rights reserved.

 No part of this document may be produced in any form without written permission of the American Board for Certification in Orthotics, Prosthetics & Pedorthics, Inc.

-Orthotic and/or prosthetic care provided by ABC certified professionals does not include independent provision of invasive procedures; however, certified prosthetists do play a role in the provision of OI prostheses.
+Orthotic and/or prosthetic care provided by ABC certified professionals does not include independent provision of invasive procedures; however, certified prosthetists do play a role in the provision of bone-anchored prostheses.
 Once the surgical procedure has been completed and the surgeon has cleared the patient for weight bearing, the certified prosthetist evaluates the individual for the provision of the prosthesis.

 This type of prosthetic intervention has unique requirements concerning the type of connector component used with the external adapter (sometimes called the abutment).
 Consistent with ABC’s accreditation standards, the certified prosthetist must follow the specific manufacturer’s guidelines for the use of the connector associated with the OI component.